Sorry, you need to enable JavaScript to visit this website.

 Every Student Succeeds Act (ESSA): What It Means for DC Public Schools

-One (1) STAR Schools performing at the bottom 5 percent of the state accountability system and those with a graduation rate under 67 percent are designated as Comprehensive Support and Improvement (CSI) schools.
-Schools classified as needing improvement and support are required to develop and implement an effective plan to improve student outcomes in partnership with stakeholders (including principals and other school leaders, teachers, and parents).
-In school year 2018-19, DCPS collaborated with school communities to complete a Needs Assessment, Resource Equity Analysis, and a three-year School Improvement Plan for each of these schools.
+To identify the lowest-performing schools in the District of Columbia and provide support for improvement, schools are ranked by their summative score.
+Schools performing at the bottom 5 percent of the state accountability system and those with a graduation rate under 67 percent are designated as Comprehensive Support and Improvement (CSI) schools.
+Schools classified as needing support and improvement are required to develop and implement an effective plan to improve student outcomes in partnership with stakeholders (including principals and other school leaders, teachers, and parents).
+In school year 2022-23, DCPS collaborated with school communities to complete a Needs Assessment, Resource Equity Analysis, and a two-year School Improvement Plan for each of these schools.

 DCPS recognizes that some schools need to accelerate progress, and the district is prioritizing supports, resources, and innovative approaches to learning to ensure that all schools are on the pathway to excellence.